Kashanak, North Khorasan

-Kashanak (كشانك) (Note: Also romanized as Kashānak and Keshānak; also known as Golzār) is a village in, and the capital of, Almeh Rural District of Samalqan District, Samalqan County, (Note: Formerly Maneh and Samalqan County) North Khorasan province, Iran.
+Kashanak (كشانك) (Note: Also romanized as Kashānak and Keshānak; also known as Golzār) is a village in, and the capital of, Almeh Rural District in Samalqan District of Samalqan County, (Note: Formerly Maneh and Samalqan County) North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,574 in 712 households.
 The following census in 2011 counted 2,851 people in 856 households.
-The 2016 census measured the population of the village as 2,807 people in 886 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,807 people in 886 households, the most populous in its rural district.